Making cocktails at home is good because:

 - Hawthorne Strainer: This OXO one is good (Amazon link)

-- Cobbler shaker: There are also Boston shakers, but a cobbler shaker is far easier to use at home.
+- Cobbler shaker: Bartenders usually use Boston shakers, but a cobbler shaker is far easier to use at home.
 I got this one from OXO (Amazon link).
 If I was OK spending $60 on this, I would buy the YETI one.

 - Fine mesh strainer: I have a 3“ strainer from OXO (Amazon link)